techfano/ng-components/README.md

 #Getting Started

-you could see the live exameples in this website:
+you could see the live examples in this website:

 http://lab.prodesign.pe/ui/components/ng-components/